f0rk3b0mb/GoCloudGhost/README.md

 # GoCloudGhost

 **GoCloudGhost** is a modular enumeration tool written in Go, focused on enumerating Cloud resources during security assessments.
 It currently ony supports azure.
-There will be more cloud  options  in the future.
+There will be more cloud provider support  in the future.

+I developed it during a recent cloud penetration testing exercise where i had to do most of these manually.

 ## ✨ Features